shilaan/personal-website/content/post/2021-07-11-writing-reproducible-manuscripts-in-r/index.markdown

 <iframe src="https://onedrive.live.com/embed?cid=9D05BA28CB0393F3&resid=9D05BA28CB0393F3%21711&authkey=APVG1vgy5PxC238&em=2" width="100%" height="540" frameborder="0" scrolling="no"></iframe>

+If you'd like an example manuscript to work with, I've uploaded some materials to [this OSF folder](https://osf.io/a8gqn/?view_only=a3ea3f76f667482bbc5a2d8a8ddc2aaf).

 Feel free to [{{< icon name="twitter" pack="fab" >}}leave a comment or a question](https://twitter.com/shilaan01/status/1413946789699325953)

 ### Acknowledgements